-As of fall 2022, GGC offers the following 21 bachelor's degrees.
+As of fall 2024, GGC offers 21 bachelor's degrees and five nexus degrees.
 The discipline/major is not capitalized in general text.
-It is only capitalized in formal presentations like a diploma or commencement program, or in an ad, bulleted lists, PowerPoint header, signage, etc. Visit the degrees and programs webpage for more information.
+It is only capitalized in formal presentations like a diploma or commencement program, or in an ad, bulleted lists, PowerPoint header, signage, etc. Visit the degrees and programs page on the GGC website for more information.

+Concentrations

-Concentrations - Do not refer to concentrations as degrees/majors.
+Do not refer to concentrations as degrees/majors.
 Concentrations are not provided in this guide because they change frequently.